 The first way to look at it might be, "How much cash is there in U.S. currency?"
 If you took all the bills and coins floating around today in the world and added them all up, how much money would you have?
-All of that hard and easily liquidated currency is known as the M0 money supply.
-This includes the bills and coins in people's pockets and mattresses, the money on hand in bank vaults and all of the deposits those banks have at reserve banks [source: Hamilton].
-According to the Federal Reserve, there was $1.2 trillion in the M0 supply stream as of July 2013 [source: Federal Reserve Bank of New York].
-That sounds like an incredible amount, but think about it this way: According to the CIA, there were 316,668,567 Americans alive that month [source: CIA].
-If you took all the cash and divided it up equally, each person should have about $3,800 in cash on them (or stuffed under the mattress).
-Obviously, there's some money missing, but there's an easy explanation for that: The Federal Reserve says that at any given time, between one-half and two-thirds of the M0 money stock of U.S. dollars is held overseas.
+All that hard and easily liquidated currency is known as the M0 money supply or monetary base.
+This includes the bills and coins in people's pockets and mattresses, the money on hand in bank vaults and all the deposits those banks have at reserve banks [source: Hamilton].
+According to the Federal Reserve, there was $5.8 trillion in the M0 supply stream as of March 2021, the most recent data available.

-The rest of the money is in bankaccounts of various types, and the Federal Reserve has tracked these funds in three different values known as the M1, M2 and M3 money supplies.
+The rest of the money is in bank accounts of various types, and the Federal Reserve has tracked these funds in three different values known as the M1, M2 and M3 money supplies.
 (M3 has since been dropped.
 More on that below.)